fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

 High level concurrency control component.
-Baselines a signal via exponential moving average and applies concurrency limits based on deviation of signal from the baseline.
+Baselines a signal using exponential moving average and applies concurrency limits based on deviation of signal from the baseline.
 Internally implemented as a nested circuit.

 <dl>
 <dt>alerter_parameters</dt>